How to Enable or Disable Extensions on Mac

 - How to Enable or Disable Mac Extensions?

 Some of you may be confused about the difference between extensions, plugins and add-ons.
-Most people are unable to distinguish certain meanings of those items, although we can see a great difference in the meanings.
+Most people are unable to distinguish certain meanings of those items.
 Now, let's see what exactly the three items stand for concisely.

 Extensions: small software programs that can add extra features on the interface, as well as modify and enhance the functionality of a certain app on your computer.
 For example, 1Password, Evernote Web Clipper, or Ka-Block are the most common Safari extensions.